UVADS/ds2001/warm_ups/dl_work_w_constants_file.md

 - From the repo, load the the file `/utils/constants.py` into Spyder
 - Reverse sort the list `UNIVARIATE_DATASET_NAMES` and print it
 - Print the dictionary: `dataset_types`
-- Print the value associated with the 'Haptics' key in `dataset_types
+- Print the value associated with the 'Haptics' key in `dataset_types`
+  You might want to refer to our data_types notebook for reference.